 1.4.1 The school requires parents or guardians of all applicants for all Years to complete an application form and pay the registration fee of £100 (Pre-School) or £120 (all other years).
-The registration fee is non refundable, irrespective of whether or not the applicant actually completes the entrance assessments.
+The registration fee is non-refundable irrespective of whether or not the applicant actually completes the entrance assessments.

 - 1.4.2 The Portsmouth Grammar School is committed to operating a fair and transparent admissions policy that provides an equal opportunity for all children to have their potential identified in line with principles of equality and equity as far as possible.
-To ensure that an applicant is not disadvantaged we ask prospective parents at the point of application to provide a copy of an educational psychologist's or medical report if they have one. - 1.4.3 Pupils are admitted on the basis of their attitude to learning, potential and ability as determined by the entrance assessment process described below (including, where relevant, references from current and/or previous schools).
+To ensure that an applicant is not disadvantaged we ask prospective parents at the point of application to provide a copy of an educational psychologist's or medical report if they have one. - 1.4.3 The school is obligated to ensure that all children on roll have a right to study in the UK.
+Therefore, we ask for a copy of the child's passport upon application.
+This needs to be supported by any appropriate visa or immigration status if necessary. - 1.4.4 Pupils are admitted on the basis of their attitude to learning, potential and ability as determined by the entrance assessment process described below (including, where relevant, references from current and/or previous schools).
 We aim to make the selection process as friendly and relaxed as possible.
 The School's decision is final, although where appropriate the School may agree to a review being conducted ahead of a final decision by the Head.